pnnl/socialsim/README.md

 ## Change Log

+* **24 October 2018**:
+   * Added checks for valid values of the status and actionSubType fields to avoid errors when calculating measurements that require these fields.

 * **16 October 2018**:
    * We added information added requirement files and instructions to setup an environment for running the code.
    * Fixed Typo in Config